 An HVAC installer writes on the hvacsite.com forum about a problem with his personal Lennox Elite furnace.
 He is having trouble with the fan turning on and off properly; the experts at the forum agree that the problem is probably a faulty electrical board.

 Another post on hvac-talk.com points out the fact that most HVAC forums highly recommend Lennox and Carrier products.
 Installers often say a homeowner cannot go wrong with these companies, and they should compare warranties, rebates, and tax credits to make a decision.

 A writer on diychatroom.com has inherited a Lennox Elite furnace with the purchase of an existing home.
 He does not believe it has been serviced, and he is having problems with fan noise and the thermostat.
 The contractors online direct the homeowner to clean several parts on the furnace, and then see what happens.
 The post makes a good point about regular service check-ups.

 Lennox Elite Model Numbers

 The Elite is available in different models which vary in efficiency and capacity.

 |Model Number||AFUE||BTUs per Hour|

-The Lennox Elite series offers five years of coverage for parts and ten years for the compressor.
+The Lennox Elite series offers a five year warranty on parts and ten years for the compressor.
 Depending upon the model, the heat exchanger carries a twenty-year or limited lifetime warranty.
 Lennox also offers an extended warranty, available for purchase.